10 things you wish your parents knew about tech

 Social media has bad press, but it’s not all negative; most of the media stories are written by an older generation.
 Let’s be real, they don’t exactly understand what it means to be using social media as a young person.

-Facebook isn’t “better” than Instagram for young people to use.
+Facebook isn’t “better” than Instagram or TikTok for young people to use.
 Your parents might understand and relate to it more but there are positives and negatives to every platform.

 If your parents began a constructive conversation about the way you use the digital space, you wouldn’t mind (you just hate being told off all the time).